 Powered by twenty years of thinking outside of traditional arts, entertainment, & creative systems,

 Her through line and bottom line?
-A genius for architecting a conceptual & critical thinking lens that sees, feels, and investigates the deeply complex connections between the stories we tell ourselves and how they inform the systems we create, the spaces we inhabit, and the strategies we build upon — individually and collectively, from the inside out.
+A gift for architecting a conceptual & critical thinking lens that sees, feels, and questions the deeply complex connections between the stories we tell ourselves and how they inform the spaces we inhabit, the systems we build, and the strategies we choose — for herself, her peers, and in partnership with institutions, organizations, and movements building alternative pathways beyond the limits of late-stage American capitalism.

 Previously,

 Kaira earned her B.A. in Sociology from the University of Georgia and started her career in nonprofit arts management before segueing out front as one of the pioneering local actresses in Atlanta’s early TV & film scene — best known for comedic roles in Why Did I Get Married, The Family That Preys, and the Sundance film turned BET’s first scripted television series Somebodies.
 Additionally, her directing, writing, and producing projects have been featured at Women in Film Los Angeles’ Mentor Circle Program, the Los Angeles Women’s Theatre Festival, Niecy Nash’s Chocolate Chick Inc., Kids at Play, JuVee Productions, BET, Food Network, Hallmark Channel, TV One, and HerArts Film Lab in Paestum, Italy.
-In her early entrepreneurial days, she owned and operated a series of impactful small businesses, including a bespoke branding studio, an alternative reality TV development company for Black women, and Atlanta’s first luxury consignment event company.
+In her early entrepreneurial days, she owned and operated a series of impactful small businesses, including a bespoke branding studio, an alternative reality TV development platform for Black women, and Atlanta’s first luxury consignment event company.

 Kaira was born in Washington DC and raised in Wiesbaden, Germany as a first-generation global creative Black girl with her parents, Willie and Donna, and her sister Kia.